cfernandezlab/CFL/README.md

 ## News
 Now implemented for TF2 on the TensorFlow addons package!
 Check the tutorial in this [link](https://github.com/tensorflow/addons/blob/4e86ddd15339de0001649488571a707a2f1f398b/docs/tutorials/deformable_conv2d_ops.ipynb)!

+New implementation in PyTorch as well here [link](https://github.com/palver7/EquiConvPytorch)!

 ## Use Instructions
 We recommend the use of a virtual enviroment for the use of this project. (*e.g.* [pew](https://github.com/berdario/pew))
 ```bash